dododex/help/faq/how-to-use-a-torpor-timer-in-ark-survival-evolved.md

 ---
 layout: faq
-title: How to use a Torpor Timer in ARK: Survival Evolved
+title: "How to use a Torpor Timer in ARK: Survival Evolved"
 category: guides
 ---